LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    method
       The predicate definition used to answer a message sent to an object.
-      Logtalk supports both :term:`static binding` and dynamic binding to find which method to run to answer a message.
+      Logtalk supports both :term:`static binding` and :term:`dynamic binding` to find which method to run to answer a message.

    abstract method
       A :term:`method` implementing an algorithm whose step corresponds